 After achieving VIB or VIB Rouge status at Sephora for the serious cash you’ve dropped on foundations, concealers, powders, primers, eyeshadows, contour palettes, mascaras, setting sprays, and all sorts of other magical makeup wizardry, somehow it feels painful to drop even more cash on makeup brushes to make the most out of all that maquillage.
 Or is it just me?

 To each their own, though; those purchases brought me joy at the time, but now that I’m dangerously close to the big 3-0, I see the value in some good, basic makeup brushes.
+If you’re looking for more kit to improve your makeup routine, then you might want to have a look over at somewhere like Etoile Collective for some more products.

 So why do you need a set of decent makeup brushes?